-Of course, this is a general answer.
-If we asked him to be more specific, his answer might be: because the printed text features like the compactness of the characters and sharp change in stroke direction, and so on., are clearly different from those of handwriting already explained in section 3.
+We started from this fact: a human can recognize handwriting from printed text and other shapes in a document easily.
+According to DE explanation, that is because the printed text features like the compactness of the characters and sharp change in stroke direction, and so on., are clearly different from those of handwriting already explained in section 3.
+Our DE suggested the following requirements of the solution.